xytis/screeps/src/plan.readme.md

 Each room (initial and expansions) must proceed through planing phase.
 Planning consists of map analysis and zone designation.

+Zone designation requires two phases due to the scheduling nature of tasks.
+Since it is impossible to get id of construction site on the same tick.
+Therefore the process is split to two parts: planning and post_planning.
+During post_planning the ids of objects are recorded.

 At this point all zones can be created, for now I thought up of such zones:
  * spawns - location(s) which contain spawn point and slots for initial builder (if required) and carrier(s) which ensure that spawn(s) have